nathanfalke/azure-sdk-for-python/sdk/easm/azure-easm/samples/sample3_managing_discovery_runs.md

 ```

 # Iterating Over Discovery Groups and Runs

-We can list the disco groups using the `disco_groups.list` method, and then list the runs using the `disco_groups.list_runs` method.
+We can list the disco groups using the `disco_groups.list` method, and then list the runs using the `disco_groups.list_runs` method. runs are returned as `ItemPaged`, so we can use `itertools.islice` to take the top 5 most recent runs.

 Runs show up immediately after they've started, so if you don't see your run in the list, that means it hasn't been started